-If you plan on hitting up the Labor Day sales this weekend, our best advice: Do it online!
-While there are always some great deals in store, if you’d rather chill with the family, get in your last barbecue or beach day of August, I don’t blame you at all.
+If you plan on hitting up the Labor Day sales this weekend — or sales any day, honestly — our best advice: Do it online!
+While there are always some great deals in store, if you’d rather chill with the family, or do basically anything besides circling a mall for parking spaces, I don’t blame you at all.
 In fact, most stores are offering similar deals in-store as they are for online shoppers.

 We’re getting pitches for sales on basically everything you can imagine right now.
 From clothing to electronics, beauty products to airfare to some kind of weird stuff — and we’ll be sharing our favorite deals on Cool Mom Picks.
 But whatever you’re buying, there are some tips that can help make you a savvier shopper, avoid some hassles, and even save some money.